 Additionally, this project centers on the Sustainability Campus which will attract and encourage recycling businesses right here in Dane County and provide our area a unique economic development opportunity.
-This site is close to City utilities, transportation routes, and other businesses, making it ideal for the Sustainability Campus and we are not currently pursuing any other sites.
+This site is close to City utilities, transportation routes, and other businesses, making it ideal for the Sustainability Campus.
+Due to these reasons, we are not currently pursuing any other sites.

-5. How will this project impact the surrounding neighbors?
+6. How will this project impact the surrounding neighbors?

-With the proposed new Campus's proximity to our existing facility, we will continue to share many of the same neighbors.
+With the proposed Campus's proximity to our existing facility, we will continue to share many of the same neighbors.
 We also realize this plan will bring the future landfill approximately 1⁄2 mile closer to some residents.
 For over 35 years, we have worked hard to be the best neighbors possible, listening to concerns and making adjustments to our operations when possible.
 This is a responsibility that we take seriously, and we will continue to do everything possible to limit our impacts.

-There are also regulatory and contractual requirements that will be developed for this site to help reduce and mitigate the potential impacts.
-Site design and operations are regulated by the Wisconsin Department of Natural Resources and the landfill permitting process includes a local negotiation process with the surrounding communities to determine key elements of the project.
-For example the current local agreement restricts truck traffic to certain routes, limits operating hours, and even includes long term plans for the site to remain as a nature conservancy.
+There are also regulatory and contractual requirements that will be or have been developed for this site to help reduce and mitigate the potential impacts.
+Site design and operations are regulated by the Wisconsin Department of Natural Resources and the local negotiated agreement with the surrounding communities determines key elements of the project.

-Additional detail about other potential concerns is included in later responses.
+Additional details about other potential concerns are included in later responses.

-6. What are the opportunities for public input and what approvals are needed?
+7. What are the opportunities for public input and what approvals are needed?